Parliamentary.ai

 The bill makes two key changes to existing legislation:

-It amends the Criminal Justice Act 2003 to consider crimes against service personnel as aggravated offences, leading to increased sentences.
-This applies if the victim is a service person or the crime is motivated by hostility towards service people.
-The definition of "service person" is broadened to include family members.
+Amendment of the Criminal Justice Act 2003: The bill amends the 2003 Act to treat crimes against service personnel as aggravated offences, leading to harsher sentences.
+This applies if the victim is a service person or if the crime was motivated by hostility towards service people.
+The definition of "service person" includes family members.

 Government Spending